VU-BEAM-Lab/GENRE/README.md

 B_first_model_fit = B_cell{1};
 ```

 Note that since we included an intercept term in every model, the first model coefficient is the value of the intercept term.
+In addition, also note that ```transformation_flag = 1``` for this tutorial, which means that unstandardized model matrices were transferred to the GPU, where they were then standardized.
+As a result, the coefficients that were returned represent the unstandardized coefficients.
+To obtain standardized coefficients, you would need to standardize all of your model matrices before saving them in the model data files.
+Then, you would need to set ```transformation_flag = 3``` in the ```GEN.m``` script to indicate that the input model matrices are already standardized.